mokhtarivahid/safe-planner/README.md

-# pyppddl-planner -- a Probabilistic Planner by Compilation into Classical Planners
+# pyppddl-planner -- a Non-Deterministic Planner by Compilation into Classical Planners

-A probabilistic planner to solve PPDDL problems by compilation into classical planning (in Python3).
+A nondeterministic planner to solve PPDDL problems by compilation into classical planning (in Python3).
 The planner can employ any off-the-shelf classical planner for problem solving, however, it requires to implement a small code to parse and refine the resulting plan of the classical planners.